Transport + Energy is fortunate to have assembled a group of highly experienced experts from both sectors to make up its editorial advisory board.

 Editorial board members have been considering issues and working in fields related to transport and energy for many years.
 We are pleased to share with readers their background and experience:

-Gill Nowell, EV advocate/EVclicks
+Gill Nowell, Head of EV at LV= General Insurance / EV advocate/EVclicks

 - Gill has 20 years’ experience across the sustainable energy, utility, and environmental technologies sectors, including many years working on electric vehicle-grid integration projects.
 In February 2019, Gill founded EVclicks – a free online EV image library for use by schools, communities, projects and businesses in aid of the transition to zero emission transport.
 In June 2020, Gill was selected as one of the Women’s Engineering Society (WES) Top 50 Women in Engineering (WE50) 2020: Sustainability and is a regular speaker and panellist on electric vehicles and data-driven transition to a low carbon, sustainable world.
 An advocate for electric vehicles since 2012, Gill is an EV driver and smart charger.
 Gill was a co-founding Director of the Electric Vehicle Association (EVA) England, and represented the organisation across a variety of media channels.